oroinc/documentation/user_guide/records/data_management_import_export.rst

   - When the import has finished, the *"File is successfully imported."* message will appear.

-Once import is over, the new entity records will appear in the :ref:`grid <user-guide-ui-components-grids>`.
+Once import is over, the new entity records will appear in the :ref:`grid <doc-grids>`.

 .. _user-guide-export: